RanitManik/JavaScript-SuperSimpeDev-Docs/Writerside/topics/page_08.md

 These shortcuts make the code more concise and readable.
 Destructuring simplifies the extraction of values, while shorthand syntax enhances the definition of object properties and methods.

+## 16. Exercises

+**Exercise 8a:**
+Let's say in the Amazon project, we have a basketball product.
+This product has a name of 'basketball', a price of 2095 cents.
+Create an object to represent this product and display it in the console.

+**Exercise 8b:**
+Continuing from 8a, let's say we want to increase the price by 500 cents.
+Use dot notation to increase the price, and display the updated object in the console.

+**Exercise 8c:**
+Using bracket notation, add a property 'delivery-time' to the object with the value '3 days'.
+Display the updated object in the console.

+**Exercise 8d:**
+Create a function 'comparePrice(product1, product2)', which takes 2
+products (with 'name' and 'price' properties) and returns the product that is less expensive.
+Create 2 products and try out the function.

+**Exercise 8e:**
+Create a function 'isSameProduct(productl, product2)', which returns true if 2 products have the same values inside ('name' and 'price').
+If not, return false.
+Create 2 products and try out the function.
+(Hint: objects are references so you can't compare them directly).

+**Exercise 8f:**
+Using Google or an A.I. tool, search how to convert a string to all lowercase with JavaScript ('Good Morning' => 'good morning')

+**Exercise 8g:**
+Search how to repeat a string many times ('test' 2 times => 'testtest')

+**Exercise 8h:**
+We'll add localStorage to the calculator project.
+First, make a copy of the project from exercise 7g (see the solution for 7g if needed).

+- Whenever we update the calculation, save it using `.setltem()`
+- When the page is loaded, get the calculation using `.getltem()`
+- Use a default value of `"` if a calculation doesn't exist in local storage

+**Exercise 8i:**
+We'll improve the coin flip game from exercise 6j to be like the rock paper scissors game.

+- Copy the code from exercise 6j (see the solution for 6j if needed).

+- Create 2 buttons to play the game - `heads` and `tails`
+- When clicking 'heads' play the game with guess = 'heads'
+- When clicking 'tails' play the game with guess = 'tails'
+- Create a function 'playGame(guess)' to reuse the code